-This is a series of posts about my journey creating a kernel in rust.
+This is a series of posts about my journey creating a kernel in Rust.
 You can find the code for this project here and all of the posts in this series here.

 Background

-I've been interested in operating systems for a while now and, with many of the recent advancements in rust's role in the OS ecosystem, I thought it would be fun to try and write a kernel in rust.
+I've been interested in operating systems for a while now, and with many of the recent advancements in Rust's role in the OS ecosystem, I thought it would be fun to try and write a kernel in Rust.
 I've found that many blogs and guides on writing kernels and operating systems are either pretty outdated or not very accessible, so this will be a different (and hopefully more fun) approach, fully utilizing the Rust ecosystem to get up and running quickly and minimizing the use of unsafe and assembly code.

 To follow along, I've also created a GitHub Repo with a branch for each part of the series.
 You can find the code for this part here.